wheregmis/dioxus-motion/README.md

 );
 ```

-### If you were using transform.get_style(), that function is removed to make the library more generic so i recommend building something like
+### If you were using transform.get_style(), that function is removed to make the library more generic so I recommend building something like

 ```rust
     let transform = use_motion(Transform::default());